Dagenham Dock: History

 The dock was constructed at the site of Dagenham Breach, an area of flooded marsh caused by the breaching of the sea wall in 1707, and repeatedly flooded in the 18th-century.
-After a number of failed attempts, in 1865 Sir John Rennie built a jetty and a branch railway, but the company failed financially.
+After a number of failed attempts, in 1865 Sir John Rennie built a jetty and a branch railway, but the Dagenham (Thames) Dock Company failed financially.
 The site was acquired and Dagenham Dock was constructed over 30 acre from 1887 by Samuel Williams.
 Historic records of Samuel Williams & Sons and John Hudson Ltd are held at Barking and Dagenham Archive Service, Valence House Museum although the full collection has not yet been fully catalogued.

 Early in the 20th-century, HMS Thunderer, the last major warship built on the Thames, was fitted out at a new jetty, still known as the Thunderer Jetty.

+Thames Deep Water Dock

+In July 1881, an act of Parliament, the Thames Deep Water Dock Act 1881 (44 & 45 Vict. c. cxlii), incorporated the Thames Deep Water Dock Company.
+The company was intended to build a deep-water dock at Dagenham, downstream of the heavily congested existing docks.

+The company hired renowned civil engineer John Abernethy, alongside the Glasgow firm Bell & Miller, to design a highly modern, advanced dock infrastructure.

+The East and West India Dock Company obtained permission for an alternative deep water dock further downstream, at Tilbury.
+This meant the Thames Deep Water Dock Company struggled to raise money, and time available for it to compulsorily purchase land was extended twice, first by the Thames Deep Water Dock Act 1891 (54 & 55 Vict. c. lxxiv) and then by the Thames Deep Water Dock Act 1901 (1 Edw.
+7. c. xvii), finally expiring in July 1905.